scavenger1320/algorithms_in_JavaScript/README.md

 ==============================================================================
 TESTING

-Testing is slowly being brought in using Mocha and will be added to all existing algorithms.
+Testing is slowly being brought in using Mocha with Chai and will be added to all existing algorithms.
 This will take some time to catch up so tests won't be available for all algorithms yet.
 Once tests are caught up, new algorithms will be completed using TDD.

 Tests can be found within the 'test folder' and will follow the same directory structure as the files being tested. i.e. fibonacci.js is found within the arrays folder, so the test file for it can also be found within the arrays folder inside of the 'test' directory.
 Test files will also be named the same as the file it is testing, but will also include '.test' (i.e. fibonacci.test.js)